romekbulogin/spring-data-rest/README.md

 # spring-data-rest
-API for Hackaton Spring 2023
+API for Hackathon Spring 2023